Government of Madhesh Province

-The Government of Madhesh Province, known locally as the Province Government, is the supreme governing authority of the Nepalese province of Madhesh Province which consists of 8 districts.
+The Government of Madhesh Province is the supreme governing authority of Madhesh Province in Nepal.

-The Governor of the province is appointed head of the province by the President of Nepal on the recommendation of Federal cabinet for a period of five years unless freed earlier by federal government.
-The Head of Province is the Governor and the Chief Minister holds the position of the Head of executive.
-The role of governor is largely ceremonial as the functioning of the government is managed entirely by the Chief Minister.
-The governor appoints minister and chief minister based on the articles and clauses of Constitution.
+The governor of the province is appointed by the President of Nepal on the recommendation of the Nepalese cabinet for a period of five years unless freed earlier by the federal government.
+The head of province is the governor and the chief minister holds the position of the head of the provincial executive.
+The role of governor is largely ceremonial as the functioning of the government is managed entirely by the chief minister.
+The governor appoints all ministers and the chief minister.

-The province government maintains its capital at Janakpur and is seated at the Madhesh Province Provincial Government Secretariat.
+The province's government seats in Janakpur at the Madhesh Province Provincial Government Secretariat.

 Background

 The Government of Province No. 2 was formed on February 4, 2018 after the 2017 Nepalese provincial elections.
 The present legislative structure of Province No. 2 is Unicameral and consists of 107 legislative members (64 members are elected through FPTP and 43 are elected through PR).
 The normal term of the provincial assembly is five years, unless dissolved earlier.